 Ticket::Frontend::<ScreenName>###RequiredLock The screen name can be found in the address bar as the Action parameter.

-You would see https://znuny.example.com/otrs/index.pl?Action=AgentTicketPriority;TicketID=1 in the status bar, or by right-clicking the link and copying the URL.
+https://znuny.example.com/otrs/index.pl?Action=AgentTicketPriority;TicketID=1 in the status bar, or by right-clicking the link and copying the URL.

 The name of the screen seen in the Action parameter is AgentTicketPriority.